cosmos/cosmos-sdk/docs/spec/governance/overview.md

 * If the delegator votes before its validator, it will not inherit from the validator's vote.
 * If the delegator votes after its validator, it will override its validator vote with its own.
-If the proposal is a `Urgent` proposal, it is possible that the vote will close before delegators have a chance to react and override their validator's vote.
-This is not a problem, as `Urgent` proposals require more than 2/3rd of the total voting power to pass before the end of the voting period.
+If the proposal is urgent, it is possible that the vote will close before delegators have a chance to react and override their validator's vote.
+This is not a problem, as proposals require more than 2/3rd of the total voting power to pass before the end of the voting period.
 If more than 2/3rd of validators collude, they can censor the votes of delegators anyway.

 ### Validator’s punishment for non-voting